ambernettech/chefdk-fundamentals/scene_06.md

 14
 -

-Using `tree` to look at the setup cookbook, showing all hidden files and ignoring all git files, it looks like our cookbook already has a dot-kitchen-dot-yaml.
+Using `tree` to look at the workstation cookbook, showing all hidden files and ignoring all git files, it looks like our cookbook already has a dot-kitchen-dot-yaml.

 It was actually created alongside the other files when we ran the `chef generate cookbook` command when we originally created this cookbook.